-Precise and reliable heat control is critical in any heat staking process.
+Heat staking heaters supply heat to the business end of heat staking equipment.
+Precise and reliable thermal control is critical in any heat staking process.
 This is especially the case with glass filled plastics.
 Too cold and you get deformations and cracks.
 Too hot and you get sticking and rough edges.
 The boss size also presents temperature control restrictions.
 Larger pins are tougher to heat than small pins.
 It’s all about temperature control, reliable heat and timing.

-Tutco-Farnam supplies rugged open coil compressed air heat staking heaters to equipment manufacturers, OEMs and end-users.
+Tutco-Farnam supplies rugged open coil heaters to equipment manufacturers, OEMs and end-users.
 Our Heat Torch line of compressed air heaters provides reliable repeatable results while our Cool Touch option allows safe direct handling of the heater body.

 We help you to achieve high production standards, tight assemblies, stress-free joints and attractive product surfaces with our line of durable heat staking heaters.